 Sadly, most marketing budgets evaporate with only small or no returns as a result.
 That’s because precision market targeting is difficult until you get the hang of it and that requires the right tools, knowledge and work habits.

 When your company does attain this expertise, it will change your business life in ways you’ve only imagined.
 Guaranteed.

 Many things can harm a company, but there’s one that’s especially deadly – the inability to reach qualified new clients.
 The good news is that they’re easier to find and connect with when precise targeting is employed. […]

 Finding more ideal clients is the life-blood for all business and forever will be.
-Most companies want growth but all face some level of client attrition over time; the exact opposite of expansion.
-In either case, the solution for both (achieve business growth and overcome some attrition) is the same: precision market targeting.
+Most companies want rising sales but all also face some level of client attrition over time; the exact opposite of growth.
+In either case, the solution for both (strong sales while overcoming some attrition) is the same: precision market targeting.

 Precise market targeting will help your company find new and ideal clients and will also guide your marketing to become vividly clear about an important fundamental principle: That every product and service has its own distinctive market and should be precisely targeted as such.
 To deeply understand and practice this principle is guaranteed to boost your company’s lead generation and sales rates.

 In other words, your company wants to consciously get away from indiscriminately throwing the proverbial big blanket (net) over large populations of people, while hoping the right ones are paying attention and will respond.
 This is a mindset shift that is extremely important to the success of both your online and offline marketing efforts.
 Identify your ideal clients deeply and speak to them directly.